Lint (software): History

-Successor linters

-The analysis performed by lint-like tools can also be performed by an optimizing compiler, which aims to generate faster code.
+ANSI C introduced function prototypes, allowing ANSI C compilers to perform the checks for type mismatches between formal and actual function parameters if a function prototype has been seen before the function is called; it also added the void type for functions that return no value, allowing compilers to check for void functions that return a value, in addition to checks for functions that have a return value type but that return with no return value.
+Many of lint's checks can also be performed as part of the analysis done by optimizing compilers, so, when a sufficiently high level of optimization is being performed, C compilers would also perform checks for unused variables and functions, used-before-set and set-and-unused variable checks, checks for unreachable code.
+Other lint checks have also been added to C compilers over time.

+Successors of Lint

+Separate lint-like programs are still being developed to perform additional code checking, such as code style checks and static program analysis.
 Even though modern compilers have evolved to include many of lint's historical functions, lint-like tools have also evolved to detect an even wider variety of suspicious constructs.
 These include "warnings about syntax errors, uses of undeclared variables, calls to deprecated functions, spacing and formatting conventions, misuse of scope, implicit fallthrough in switch statements, missing license headers, [and]...dangerous language features".

+Checks to enforce grammar and style guides for given language source code are now referred to as linting.
+LLVM's clang-format for C and C++, Rustfmt for Rust, PHP CodeSniffer for PHP, ESLint for JavaScript, Stylelint for CSS, Pylint for Python, RuboCop for Ruby, and golint for Go are examples of these tools.
+Some such tools, such as ESLint, also allow rules to be auto-fixable: a rule definition can also come with the definition of a transform that resolves the warning.
+Rules about style are especially likely to come with an auto-fix.
+If the linter is run in "fix all" mode on a file that triggers only rules about formatting, the linter will act just like a formatter.

+Tools that perform more detailed static program analysis than compilers have also been developed, such as Coverity, cppcheck, and the Clang static analyzer.
+For JavaScript, ESLint performs static program analysis in addition to code style analysis.

 Lint-like tools are especially useful for dynamically typed languages like JavaScript and Python.
 Because the interpreters of such languages typically do not enforce as many and as strict rules during execution, linter tools can also be used as simple debuggers for finding common errors (e.g. syntactic discrepancies) as well as hard-to-find errors such as heisenbugs (drawing attention to suspicious code as "possible errors").
 Lint-like tools generally perform static analysis of source code.

-Lint-like tools have also been developed for other aspects of software development, such as enforcing grammar and style guides for given language source code.
-Some tools (such as ESLint) also allow rules to be auto-fixable: a rule definition can also come with the definition of a transform that resolves the warning.
-Rules about style are especially likely to come with an auto-fix.
-If the linter is run in "fix all" mode on a file that triggers only rules about formatting, the linter will act just like a formatter.